 To make certain installers are competent and that their work is of the right quality, certification bodies audit the company’s procedures and processes to confirm the scope of the work they can do under certification.
 This is backed by regular inspections of work in progress to confirm it is being completed to a standard that provides the maximum level of protection.

-Checkmate were among the first companies in the industry to identify the need to drive up standards and were one of the founding members of the BRE / LPCB passive fire protection certification scheme.
+Checkmate was among the first companies in the industry to identify the need to drive up standards and were one of the founding members of the BRE / LPCB passive fire protection certification scheme.
 And our experience of working in this standards-driven environment has been entirely positive; it ensures we deliver systems that provide the highest levels of fire integrity without any negative effect on the end client’s chosen design scheme.
 In fact, there are even third-party accredited products that were developed to be aesthetically pleasing, such as fire-resistant glazed partition systems.

 The third-party certification process works and is valued by building owners and insurers alike, giving them peace of mind that in the event of a fire, there will be time for evacuation plans to be executed and that the damage to their property will be kept to a minimum.